Trackunit/developer-hub/guides/sdk-docs/getting-started/prerequisites.md

 You need to be registered as a developer and have credentials to access Trackunit Manager.
 If you do not have that talk to your Trackunit representative.
 If you have an existing username for Trackunit Manager remember to include that in the request.
-Trackunit will then make sure to enable the developer console inside manager that allows you to manage your Iris Apps.
+Trackunit will then make sure to enable the developer console inside manager that allows you to manage your IrisX Apps.

-The Iris App SDK needs certain tools to be on your machine:
+The App SDK needs certain tools to be on your machine:

 - Node LTS (version 20.12.2)
 - NX version 19.5.6